 Of course there are many different tools you can use to make this process easier.
 If you're only making a glass or two of fresh squeezed orange juice, doing it manually isn't a problem.

-If your serving a large group though, or making mimosas for a BBQ, or brunch, it may be worth using some specialized gear.
+If you're serving a large group though or making mimosas for a BBQ, or brunch, it may be worth using some specialized gear.

 How Long Can You Keep Fresh Squeezed Orange Juice In The Fridge??

 Freshly squeezed orange juice can be kept in the fridge in a non-reactive, air tight container for 2 to 3 days.